planetoryd/netns-proxy/readme.md

 by default it starts `fish`

 - you can use it to enter netns, but (probably) programs cant use it to escape a netns

+## security

+- when configuring, it stores the inode number of root netns in netns.json
+- when `exec`-ing, it checks if current netns matches the recorded inode number
+- if it matches, the process is in the root netns, it proceeds to enter the desired netns